 Importantly, I feel great most days.
-I have tons of energy, no energy crashes during the day, feel upbeat most of the time, and have fantastic focus when I’m working.
+I have tons of energy, no energy crashes during the day, feel upbeat most of the time and have fantastic focus when I’m working.
 I’m not sure I would feel that way if I was regularly sleeping badly.

 I’m absolutely certain that life without alcohol or sugar has been good for me, and just gets better and better as time goes by.

 Yes, there are times when it’s difficult.
-My four year old nephew’s recent birthday party was tough as the smell of cake, chocolate and sweets was intense!
+My four year old nephew’s recent birthday party was tough as the smell of cake, chocolate, and sweets was intense!
 My sister’s birthday was also tricky to navigate, though some decent low-sugar alcohol-free beer helped a lot.

 Those are socially important, but fleeting moments of difficulty though.
-The rest of my days have far less temptation, and the benefits of being so strict with my lifestyle choices far outweigh the short-lived pleasure of a beer or slice of cake.
+The rest of my days have far less temptation, and the benefits of being so strict with my lifestyle choices far outweigh the short-lived pleasure of a beer or a slice of cake.

-Along with the improvement to my energy levels, concentration and mood, there have been numerous physical benefits: my skin feels many years younger than it was; both my skin and eyes are glowing; my digestion is much better than it has been in years; I’ve had no mouth ulcers in four months (I used to get them very regularly); I feel more flexible when I do yoga; I almost never have a headache, and the list of positive effects goes on.
+Along with the improvement in my energy levels, concentration, and mood, there have been numerous physical benefits: my skin feels many years younger than it was; both my skin and eyes are glowing; my digestion is much better than it has been in years; I’ve had no mouth ulcers in four months (I used to get them very regularly); I feel more flexible when I do yoga; I almost never have a headache, and the list of positive effects goes on.

 So I think I’m up for continuing without alcohol or sugar for even longer, and maybe adding a few more changes to see if I can improve my sleep in other ways.

-All is not lost – here’s my first successful attempt at baking a sugar free cake (that actually tasted good):
+All is not lost – here’s my first successful attempt at baking a sugar-free cake (that actually tasted good):

 New plans for months five to eight